stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 The first image in this article is a screengrab from the film _The Matrix_.
-That came out when I was actively working as a Linux system administrator, and I was thrilled to recognize that Trinity was actively exploiting a real-world security vulnerability that I had, a few months before, fixed by upgrading the operating system kernel on several servers.
+That came out when I was actively working as a Linux system administrator, and I was thrilled to recognize that Trinity was exploiting a real-world security vulnerability that I had, a few months before, fixed by upgrading the operating system kernel on several servers.